-Leave will be administered in accordance with appropriate regulations of the Employer, the Department of Energy and the Office of Personnel Management.
+Leave will be administered in accordance with appropriate regulations of WAPA, DOE and OPM.

+Annual leave shall be applied for and approved in advance.
 Vacation schedules will be determined by the Employer after due consideration of employee preferences.
-To allow orderly planning by supervisors and individual employees, it is agreed that employees will submit their annual leave (vacation) requests to their leave approving official (The leave approving official is defined as the official delegated the authority to approve leave) by March 31 of each year.
+To allow orderly planning by first-level supervisor and individual employees, it is agreed that employees will submit annual leave (vacation) requests to their first-level supervisor by March 31 of each year for leave requests over fourteen (14) calendar days.
 Once annual leave has been scheduled, it normally will not be altered, except where it can be shown that the mission of the work unit will be seriously disrupted or impaired.
-If such a situation should arise, the final decision to alter scheduled annual leave will be made by the leave approving official.
+If such a situation should arise, the final decision to alter scheduled annual leave will be made by the first-level supervisor.

-Annual leave shall be applied for and approved in advance.
-If an employee is unable to make his/her request prior to an unexpected period of leave due to an emergency, he/she shall notify his/her leave approving official as early as possible.
+If an employee is unable to make the request prior to an unexpected period of leave due to an emergency, the employee shall notify the first-level supervisor as early as possible.
 Absence from duty without authorization (AWOL) will be considered as non-pay status for the entire period during which the employee is absent.